-I turn to bright lemon and pantry spices in the lentil edamame salad dressing.
-My favourite trick lately is heating up the avocado oil for a homemade dressing on the stove and then pouring it over spices to bloom the flavour a bit.
-We do that here and then add lemon zest, lemon juice, maple syrup, vegan Worcestershire sauce, and a bit of salt.
+I turn to bright lemon and pantry spices in the dressing.
+My favorite trick lately is heating up the oil on the stove and then pouring it over the spices to bloom the flavor.
+As one reader put it, warming the oil is a pro tip that makes the dressing incredibly flavorful.
 The dressing will taste almost too tangy on its own.
-I promise that it all becomes perfectly balanced in the salad though.
+I promise it all becomes perfectly balanced in the salad.
+Have faith!

-To thaw frozen shelled edamame for this salad, I just run it under hot water in the sink for a couple minutes and then try to blot dry as much as I can.
-Once you have the lentils cooked (which only takes about 15 minutes), you’re on easy street.
-Top with crunchy toasted almonds, peppery parsley, sharp red onion, and that deliciously tangy and spiced dressing.
-So satisfying!
-Hope you love this edamame lentil salad.
+To thaw frozen shelled edamame for this salad, I just run it under hot water in the sink for a couple of minutes and then blot dry as much as I can.
+The lentils only take about 15 minutes to cook and then you are ready to assemble.

 Green Lentil Edamame Salad with Spiced Lemon Dressing